kanduri/cscs-docs/docs/software/sciapps/gromacs.md

 ## Scaling

-Benchmarking is done with large MD simulation of system of 1.4 million and 3 million atoms, in order to fully saturate the GPUs, from the [HECBioSim Benchmark Suite](https://www.hecbiosim.ac.uk/access-hpc/benchmarks).
+Benchmarking is done with large MD simulations of systems of 1.4 million and 3 million atoms, in order to fully saturate the GPUs, from the [HECBioSim Benchmark Suite](https://www.hecbiosim.ac.uk/access-hpc/benchmarks).

 In addition, the STMV (~1 million atom) benchmark that NVIDIA publishes on its [website](https://developer.nvidia.com/hpc-application-performance) was also tested for comparison.